rsnemmen/riaf-sed/README.md

 ADAF dynamics and spectrum
 ======================

 Routines to compute the spectral energy distributions of radiatively inefficient accretion flows (aka RIAFs or ADAFs - advection-dominated accretion flows).
 The spectral code is parallelized with OpenMP.

-# Installation

-    cd fortran
-    make

-Fortran binaries located in `fortran` dir.
-Perl binaries in `perl` dir.
+The expected speedup currently is ncores/2 compared with the serial code.

-## Requirements
+# Requirements

 - Fortran compiler (e.g., gfortran) with OpenMP support
 - Perl